Search

 Error: Editor engine could not be loaded: The License Key (API Key) you are using to access CE.SDK is invalid

-• Verify that your license key is valid, hasn’t expired, and is correctly included in your config.
+• Verify that your license key is valid, hasn’t expired, and is correctly included in your configuration.

 Issue: The custom editor component doesn’t behave as expected